bayush11/Caltech_SURF_2023/README.md

-Add the evniornment you are working in(google colab, python, matlab, etc). reorder the steps to make sense make sure to explain other .py files instead of mainly just table_creator.py
+Add the evniornment you are working in(google colab, python, matlab, etc). reorder the steps to make sense make sure to explain other .py files instead of mainly just table_creator.py explain the code better and make it more organized

 Take out any unnecessary code